turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 (NEP-141) for the STAKE contract.
 We did a some design, coding, and even testing in Rust.
 Along the way we also got a little taste of how cross contract calls and promises work on NEAR using NEAR Rust SDK.
 I also showed you some tricks I picked up to unit test cross contract calls and callbacks.
 Finally, you got a chance to earn some NEAR while learning with us.
+I invite you to join the Figment and NEAR communities and embark on our common mission to take back the Internet together.

 ## What's Next ...
 When I first introduced the Fungible Token Core Standard (NEP-141), I mentioned that was only a piece of the puzzle.
 Account registration and metadata are required for the full solution.
 The community has been busy working on the new [Account Registration Standard][19] and we have entered the finalization phase.
 In the next tutorial, I will present to you the new Account Registration Standard API.
+The fun's just begun!

 [1]: https://github.com/oysterpack/oysterpack-near-stake-token
 [2]: https://github.com/near/core-contracts/tree/master/staking-pool